intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 The following principle applies not just to the implementation of a protocol, but to the design and specification of the protocol.

-> Protocols and implementations of protocols should be maximally strict.
+> Protocol designs and implementations should be maximally strict.

-This principle is based on the lessons of protocol deployment.
+Though perhaps a less pithy than Postel's formulation, this principle is based on the lessons of protocol deployment.
 The principle is also based on valuing early feedback, a practice central to modern engineering discipline.

 ## Fail Fast and Hard